 - For best results, leave burners off or set a very low temperature.
 If possible, maintain a dry bulb temperature of 70° to 90° F. Turn on fan (if equipped) to circulate air.

-- At the end of the treatment period, remove generator and complete the yellowing process, setting burner temperature and dampers as usual.
+- At the end of the ethylene application period, turn generator power off and remove from barn.
+Complete the yellowing process, setting burner temperature and dampers as usual.

 - It is important to check the cure regularly after treatment.
 All stages of the cure are normally accelerated, and it is necessary almost always to go up on curing temperatures faster than on an untreated leaf.
 When temperatures on treated tobacco are not increased at the correct rate over- colored, brown or reddish cured leaf may result.